“I never knew Mexico was so beautiful…”

 Short answer: Yes!

-Longer answer: Is is safe, but with the obvious caveat to that you will be driving in another country where you are unfamiliar with driving laws and customs.
+Longer answer: Is is safe, but with the obvious caveat to that you will be driving in another country where you’re unfamiliar with driving laws and customs.

-Need more Mexico driving tips?
+Need more Mexico driving info?
 Click here to get my Tips On Driving in Mexico.

 What are some Mexico off the beaten path destinations?